zreigz/docker-workshop/dockerfile/entrypoint-cmd/README.md

 ```
 Hello world
 ```
-but when container runs as 'docker run -it <image> John' will result in
+but when container runs as `docker run -it <image> John` will result in

 ```
 Hello John